Post-Conviction Relief Regardless of Citizenship

 A conviction is not the end of the road.
 Sometimes, it is just the beginning.
 Whether you are a U.S. citizen or not, you have several post-conviction relief options.

 At the Law Offices of Anthony J. Pullara, we provide skilled post-conviction relief services to immigrants and U.S. citizens who have been convicted of crimes.
-From offices in Torrance and downtown Los Angeles, we serve clients throughout California and across the country.
+From offices in Torrance, we serve clients throughout California and across the country.

 When we take your case, we can conduct a thorough review, including trial court records, transcripts and police reports.
 We have extensive experience in seeking to vacate or modify convictions.